Awards - RC27 Charles H. Levine Memorial Book Prize

 Every year, IPSA’s Research Committee 27 - Structure and Organization of Government (SOG), sponsor of the journal Governance, awards the Levine Prize.
-The Prize is awarded to a book that makes a contribution of considerable theoretical or practical significance in the field of public policy and administration, takes an explicitly comparative perspective, and is written in an accessible style.
-It is named in honor of Charles H. Levine, who was an accomplished member of the Research Committee and served on the editorial board of Governance.
-The prize is awarded on the recommendation of a distinguished committee.
+The Prize is awarded to a book that makes a contribution of considerable theoretical or practical significance to public policy and administration, takes an explicitly comparative perspective and is written in an accessible style.
+It is named in honour of Charles H. Levine, who was an outstanding scholar in the fields of public policy and administration.
+He played a major role in the creation and early life of both the journal Governance and its sponsor, RC27.
+After his untimely death in 1988, the Editorial Board of Governance and the Executive Committee of SOG established an annual book prize in his memory.

 The book selected should meet the following criteria:

-- It makes a contribution of considerable theoretical or practical significance in the field of public policy and administration.
+1. It makes a contribution of considerable theoretical or practical significance in the field of public policy and administration;

-- It takes an explicitly comparative perspective or produces findings the implications of which ware highly significant for comparative research.
+2. It takes an explicitly comparative perspective or produces findings the implications of which are highly significant for comparative research;

 The Levine Prize will be awarded to the book published in the previous year that that best meets these criteria.